Table of Contents

 - Deliver and schedule in-class instructions.

 Driving instructor in Saskatchewan is a very responsible job as you get to make a difference in the lives of new drivers every passing day.

 |Update or add a school on your certificate (each time)||$40|

 |Class 5 Driver Instructor Training Program||$2500|

 |Medical Exam Report||$35 to $200|

 |Vulnerable Sector Search and Criminal Record Search||Up to $300|

-Do you have some other question/questions besides the above mentioned?
+Do you have some other question/questions besides the above-mentioned faq?

-Kindly contact us and all your questions will be answered and provided with the respective solution as soon as possible.
+Kindly contact us and all your questions (if you are still not getting answers from faq )will be answered and provided with the respective solution as soon as possible.